 Barnett Waddingham LLP is the largest independent partnership of actuaries and consultants in the UK.
 The founding firm dates back to 1961.
-It is a limited liability partnership owned entirely by its 43 partners, with over 450 employees, including 36 associates, in seven offices across the UK.
+It is a limited liability partnership owned entirely by its 54 partners, with over 500 employees, including 61 associates, in seven offices across the UK.

-Although they mainly provide actuarial advice, they do provide other services which include:
+Although they mainly provide actuarial advice to defined benefit pension funds, they do provide other services which include:

-- scheme actuary and associated services to defined-benefit pension schemes; - advice to defined-contribution pension schemes; - accounting statistics for UK and international companies; - advice on business transactions; - independent advice to employers sponsoring pension arrangements; - investment strategy reviews and advice on the funding strategy; - communications programmes; - administration and management services, including pensioner payroll, preparing annual accounts and secretarial services; - managing closed schemes, wind-ups and reconstructions; and - tax-efficient retirement planning for executives, directors and wealthy individuals.
+- scheme actuary and associated services to defined-benefit pension schemes; - advice to defined-contribution pension schemes; - · accounting statistics for UK and international companies; - advice on business transactions; - independent advice to employers sponsoring pension arrangements; - investment strategy reviews and advice on the funding strategy; - communications programmes; - administration and management services, including pensioner payroll, preparing annual accounts and secretarial services; - managing closed schemes, wind-ups and reconstructions; and - tax-efficient retirement planning for executives, directors and wealthy individuals.

-Barnett Waddingham has been providing actuarial advice to local authorities about funds set up under the Local Government Pension Scheme Regulations and their predecessors for over 10 years.
+Barnett Waddingham has been providing actuarial advice to local authorities about funds set up under the Local Government Pension Scheme Regulations and their predecessors for over 10 years